 You must have enough electrolytes in your body to function correctly.
 If one or more of these electrolytes are deficient, you may experience the following side effects[*]:

 - Feeling shaky, dizzy or weak like you’re going to pass out

-- Leg or other muscles cramps, such as getting Charlie horses at night
+- Leg or other muscle cramps, such as getting Charley horses at night

 - Trouble with constipation and bloating

 The keto flu really comes down to electrolyte imbalances.
-If you don’t understand these symptoms you may come to the conclusion that keto just isn’t right for you — but in reality, it’s just an adjustment period.
+If you don’t understand these symptoms, you may conclude that keto isn’t right for you — but in reality, it’s just an adjustment period.

 Dehydration on Keto

 Water makes up more than 50% of your body and is probably the most important necessity in life.
 Although everyone should be mindful of their body’s water requirements and stay hydrated, if you’re eating a ketogenic diet (at least in the beginning phase) you may have higher water needs.